-ALEA Special Agent stabbed multiple times at Phenix City McDonald’s - NewsBreak
+ALEA special agent stabbed multiple times at Phenix City McDonald’s - NewsBreak

-UPDATE 04/04/2022 5:43 p.m. – A Special Agent with the Alabama Law Enforcement Agency was stabbed multiple times Monday afternoon at the McDonald’s in Phenix City.
+PHENIX CITY, Ala.
+(WRBL) — A special agent with the Alabama Law Enforcement Agency (ALEA) was stabbed multiple times Monday afternoon at the McDonald’s in Phenix City.

-Carter was able to apprehend the suspect in his stabbing with the assistance of a “good Samaritan” who was also on scene.
-Carter has been transported to an area hospital for treatment following the stabbing.
-His injuries are considered non-life-threatening at this time.2 charged for shooting man in face, arrested at vigil for Cottage Hill double homicide victims
+Carter was able to apprehend the suspect in his stabbing with the assistance of a “good Samaritan,” who was also on scene.

 ALEA Secretary Hal Taylor called Carter a hero and said everyone is relieved his injuries aren’t more severe.